Thomas H. Carter: United States House

-The people of Montana again elected Carter as their first Representative to Congress on October 1, 1889, when he defeated long-time territorial delegate and leading Montana Democrat Martin Maginnis, and he served from November 8, 1889, to March 3, 1891.
-Importantly, Carter served as chairman of the Committee on Mines and Mining, a remarkable achievement for a freshman legislator in the House of Representatives, and, as one historian suggested, due to his friendship with legendary Speaker of the House Thomas B. Reid of Maine.
+The people of Montana again elected Carter as their first Representative to Congress on October 1, 1889, when he defeated long-time territorial delegate and leading Montana Democrat Martin Maginnis, serving from November 8, 1889, to March 3, 1891.
+Importantly, Carter served as chairman of the Committee on Mines and Mining, as one historian suggested, due to his friendship with legendary Speaker of the House Thomas B. Reid of Maine., a remarkable achievement for a freshman legislator in the House of Representatives.
 Carter was an unsuccessful candidate in 1890 for reelection, losing a close election to Butte lawyer and Democrat William W. Dixon by 283 votes, or less than 1% of the total votes cast.
 President Benjamin Harrison appointed Carter as the Commissioner of the General Land Office from 1891 to 1892, when he was elected chairman of the Republican National Committee.
 He was the first Catholic to be the chairman of the Republican Party.

 United States Senate

 Carter was elected as a Republican to the United States Senate and served from March 4, 1895, until March 3, 1901.
-As a Senator he was chairman of the Committee on Relations with Canada (Fifty-fourth Congress), the Committee on the Census (Fifty-fifth and Fifty-sixth Congresses).
+As a Senator, he was chairman of the Committee on Relations with Canada (Fifty-fourth Congress) and the Committee on the Census (Fifty-fifth and Fifty-sixth Congresses).
 President William McKinley appointed him a member of the board of commissioners of the Louisiana Purchase Exposition and he served as its president.
 Carter was elected again as a Republican to the United States Senate and served from March 4, 1905, to March 3, 1911.
 He was not a candidate for reelection.
 He died from a lung infarction while at home in Washington, D.C., on September 17, 1911.
 His funeral was held at St. Paul's Roman Catholic Church, and he was interred at Mount Olivet Cemetery in the city.